Zolile Monakali

-Zolile Monakali is a South African educator and politician who has served as the Northern Cape MEC for Education since 16 September 2020.
-He was sworn in as a Member of the Northern Cape Provincial Legislature on 8 September.
+Zolile Monakali is a South African educator and politician who served as the Northern Cape MEC for Education and a Member of the Northern Cape Provincial Legislature from 2020 until 2024.
 Prior to serving in the provincial government, he was the Executive Mayor of the Pixley ka Seme District Municipality.
 Monakali is a member of the African National Congress and the party's Pixley ka Seme regional chairperson.

 Early life and education

 Monakali was born in Prieska.
 He obtained a BTech in education from the Tshwane University of Technology in 2005.
 From the University of South Africa, he received a post-graduate diploma in 2008.
 He is currently studying towards an MPA from the University of the Free State.

 Career

 Monakali started his teaching career as a teacher at Ethembeni High School in 1994.
 In 1999, Monakali was appointed the deputy principal of Heuwelsig High School in his home.
 He taught at the school until 2004, when he was employed as a skills development facilitator at the Department of Education's regional office.
 Not long after, he was appointed the director of corporate services at the Siyathemba Local Municipality.

 Monakali served as the municipal manager of the Thembelihle Local Municipality until 2010.
 He then worked as the district director for the Department of Co-operative Governance, Human Settlements and Traditional Affairs until 2019, when he was elected Executive Mayor of the Pixley ka Seme District Municipality.
 He held the post until early 2020.